moyarzo/scada-silos/README.md

 > [!IMPORTANT]
 >SCADA-LB is now running, and can be accessed by pointing a web browser at http://localhost:3000/

-SCADA-LB is built using npm and MQTT broker.
+SCADA-LB is built using npm and Mosquitto MQTT broker.

+## Testing